 3. Cincinnati's Brewery District

-At the turn of the 19th century, Cincinnati was the nation’s third-largest beer producer by population.
-This was largely due to the Queen City’s Over-the-Rhine neighborhood of German immigrants who brought a strong brewing tradition with them from their homeland.
-Sadly, America’s prohibition against alcohol in 1919 closed many of Cincinnati’s breweries forever.
-In the years that followed, the majority of brewery buildings were either torn down or fell into ruin.
+At the turn of the 19th century, Cincinnati was the nation’s third-largest beer producer by population, thanks to the German immigrants who brought a strong brewing tradition from their homeland.
+Sadly, America’s prohibition against alcohol in 1919 took the oompah out of Cincy’s beer tent.
+In the years that followed, most brewery buildings were either torn down or fell into disrepair.

-As the overall Over-the-Rhine neighborhood started experiencing a renaissance in the mid-2000s, so did its Brewery District.
+As the Over-the-Rhine neighborhood started experiencing a renaissance in the mid-2000s, so did Cincinnati’s Brewery District.
 The Rhinegeist Brewery brewed its first batch of beer in June 2013 in the remains of the old Moerlein bottling plant built in 1895.
-While parts of this Over-the-Rhine neighborhood is still rising like a phoenix from years of neglect, you can exit the Cincinnati Bell Connector at stop #11 to grab a pint at the Rhinegeist or take a brewery and barbeque tour.
+While parts of this Over-the-Rhine neighborhood are still rising like a phoenix from years of neglect, you can exit The Connector at stop #11 to grab a pint at the Rhinegeist or take a brewery and barbeque tour in the Brewery District.

-Fun Fact: Cincinnati’s annual Oktoberfest is not only the largest in the United States, but the largest Oktoberfest outside of Munich, Germany.
+Fun Fact: Cincinnati’s annual Oktoberfest is not only the largest in the United States but also the most significant Oktoberfest outside of Munich, Germany.

 4. Washington Park

-Between 12th and 14th Streets at the north and south and Elm and Race Streets on the east and west, Washington Park is an eight-acre park located in the heart of the Over-the-Rhine neighborhood.
-Like much of this area, Washington Park received a face lift courtesy of the C3DC in 2012.
-In addition to a gazebo that reminds me of Stars Hollow, Washington Park also features an interactive water fountain, playground, and dog park.
+Between 12th and 14th Streets at the north and south and Elm and Race Streets on the east and west, Washington Park is an eight-acre park in the heart of the Over-the-Rhine neighborhood.
+In addition to a gazebo that reminds me of the fictional Stars Hollow from “Gilmore Girls,” Washington Park also features an interactive water fountain, playground, and dog park.

-Sage Advice: Explore Cincinnati’s iconic landmarks, great green spaces, and gorgeous public art in this interactive scavenger hunt that includes Washington Park.
+Sage Advice: Explore Cincinnati’s iconic landmarks, plentiful green spaces, and gorgeous public art in this interactive scavenger hunt that includes Washington Park.

 5. Cincinnati Public Library